MorganConrad/xen/README.md

  3. ..  move up to parent Xen.
  4. x   select all children named x
  5. *   select all children
- 6. @x  select attribute names x (only allowed at the end)
+ 6. @x  select attributes named x (only allowed at the end)
  7. // is _not supported_.
 All children must be direct descendants.

  ###Predicates supported (all as-per w3c with one addition)